AtamanKit/fastapi_users_docker/README.md

 * For watching the current user (only if authenticated);
 * For modifying user properties (only if authenticated with admin role);
 * For deleting the user.
+*
-To see the runing containers in docker enter in the terminal:
+To see the runing containers in docker, enter in the terminal:
 ```
 $ docker ps
 ```